SubodhShil/DSA-Problem-Solving/C++ and Data Structures/Stack/Problem Solved/LC_1614_Maximum_Nesting_Depth_of_the_Parentheses.md

 <details>
 <summary>Explanation</summary>

 1. When the stack is empty this indicates that any upcoming parenthesis is the outermost parenthesis.
-If the stack is not empty, it means the current '(' is not the outermost one, so we add it to the result string.
+So, when the stack is not empty only then add the parenthesis to the result string.
-2. For ")" the stack size 1 indicates stack only contains outermost "(" which should not added to the result string.
-So, delete element from the stack and add to result when the stack has size more than 1.
+2. For closing tag, we will delete from stack if it is not the outermost parenthesis.
+The stack size is 1 indicates stack only contains outermost "(".
+So, delete from the stack and add to result when the stack has size more than 1.

 </details>